You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 1. How common is Lipitor liver damage?

-According to the FDA, the risk of developing liver damage from taking Lipitor is relatively low.
+According to the FDA, the risk of liver damage with Lipitor is relatively low, but it's essential to monitor patients closely, especially those with pre-existing liver problems.

-2. What are the symptoms of Lipitor liver damage?
+2. What are the early signs of Lipitor liver damage?

-Symptoms of Lipitor liver damage may include fatigue, loss of appetite, nausea and vomiting, abdominal pain, yellowing of the skin and eyes (jaundice), dark urine, and pale or clay-colored stools.
+Early signs of Lipitor liver damage include fatigue, loss of appetite, nausea and vomiting, abdominal pain, and yellowing of the skin and eyes.

-3. How long until Lipitor liver damage appears?
+3. How long does it take for Lipitor liver damage to appear?

 Sources